 Home » Do Baby Parrots Sleep A Lot?
-[Parrot Chick Sleep Requirements]
+(How Many Hours?)

 why is my baby parrot sleeping so much?

 Do Baby Parrots Sleep A Lot?
-[Parrot Chick Sleep Requirements]
+(How Many Hours?)

-Baby parrots (chicks) sleep for 12-14 hours a day, while adult parrots sleep for 10-12 hours a day.
-It isn’t always in one session, as some chicks nap during the day.
+Baby parrots (chicks) sleep 12-14 hours, while adult parrots sleep 10-12 hours.
+It isn’t always in one session because some chicks take naps in the day.

 Parrot chicks spend longer in rapid eye movement (REM) sleep, a deeper stage of sleep.

-Chicks sleep for as long as they need to, so the number of hours they rest varies.
-This longer sleeping session enables chicks to grow and keeps them healthy during these vital stages of development.
+Chicks sleep for as long as necessary, so the number of hours they rest varies.
+This longer sleeping session enables chicks to grow and keeps them healthy during their development.

-Whether a chick takes naps comes down to its personality, sleep preferences, and the energy it expends.
+Whether a chick takes naps comes down to the energy it expends and its sleep preferences.

-If your baby parrot sleeps more often than you’d expect, sickness or exhaustion could be the explanation.
-This is more likely to be the case with hand-reared chicks.
+If a baby parrot sleeps more than expected, sickness or exhaustion could be the explanation.
+This is most likely to be the case with hand-reared chicks.

-Also, environmental disturbances, crop burn, and night fright could cause tiredness and sleep deprivation.
+Also, environmental disturbances, crop burn, and night fright can cause tiredness and sleep deprivation.

 Baby parrots spend more time in REM sleep.
-According to the National Audubon Society, birds share the same sleeping cycles as mammals, which include the following two stages:
+According to the National Audubon Society, birds have the same sleeping cycles as mammals, which include the following 2 stages:

-The only difference is that the cycles are shorter.
-Non-REM sleep averages around two and a half minutes, while REM sleep lasts around nine seconds in parrots.
+The only difference is the cycles are shorter.
+Non-REM sleep averages around 2 and a half minutes, while REM sleep lasts around 9 seconds in parrots.

-Baby parrots also sleep with half of their brain awake, known as unihemispheric slow-wave sleep.
+Baby parrots also sleep with half their brain awake, known as unihemispheric slow-wave sleep.

-This is essential for their safety, allowing them to wake up whenever a predator’s nearby.
-Parrots adjust how much their brains are asleep by varying how much they open or close their eyes.
+This is essential for their safety, allowing them to wake up whenever there’s a threat.
+Parrots adjust how much their brains are asleep by varying how much they open and close their eyes.

 Newly weaned baby parrots prefer to stay close to the ground while they sleep.
-After a few weeks, their sleeping position becomes similar to adult parrots.
+After a few weeks, their sleeping position resembles adult parrots.

-Parrots don’t lose muscle tone while they sleep, so they rest in different ways, including:
+Parrots don’t lose muscle tone while they sleep, so they rest in the following ways:

 how many hours do baby parrots sleep?